SharePoint/sp-dev-docs/docs/sp-add-ins/add-sharepoint-write-operations-to-the-provider-hosted-add-in.md

 clientContext.ExecuteQuery();
 ```

 The preceding code has the advantage of allowing you to avoid the complications of the **ConditionalScope** class, and we use exactly this code elsewhere in this series of articles.
 But there is a disadvantage too: this code requires an extra call of **ExecuteQuery** solely to get the value you want to check in the **if** statement.

-If we use this technique in the `CreateExpectedShipment` to check for the existence of the list, that method will have two calls of **ExecuteQuery**, each of which makes an HTTP request from the remote web server to SharePoint.
+If we use this technique in the **CreateExpectedShipment** method to check for the existence of the list, that method will have two calls of **ExecuteQuery**, each of which makes an HTTP request from the remote web server to SharePoint.
 These requests are the most time-consuming part of any CSOM method, so it is generally a good practice to minimize them.

-We will leave the `CreateExpectedShipment` as it is, but in a production add-in, you need to think about how your code is going to work if a component that it references is deleted.
+We will leave the **CreateExpectedShipment** method as is, but in a production add-in, you need to think about how your code is going to work if a component that it references is deleted.
 Programmatically restoring the list from the Recycle Bin is one option, but that would annoy users who intentionally decided to delete the list.

 You should also consider that doing nothing at all to prevent the exception might be the best choice.
 An exception from SharePoint would alert users that the deletion of the list has broken part of the add-in, which is something the person who deleted it might not have realized.
 A user can then decide whether to restore the list from the Recycle Bin or do without the part of the add-in functionality that no longer works.

 ## Request permission to manage the website